 To the extent the DSM component’s volumes are adjusted thru an efficiency change or change in option (from in to out of the money or reverse), at what price does the desk transfer the new position?
 How is the price change effects separated from the value proposition remaining so that the optionality is valued correctly?

 Are these positions options that should be valued using an “option model” or swap (with positive values only)?
 If the “option” includes any time value consideration, what happens at exercise?
-What is the resulting implication on deltas?
+What is the resulting implication on deltas? ?
 Is the delta “1” or “0” only or could it be a range between “1” and “0”?

 How do we value the synergy components between the commodity desks and the various type of IAM components?
 Which combination of components add incremental value in addition to the sum of the components?
 Which combination of components decrease incremental value in addition to the sum of the components?

 What is the exact risk that the capital book holds?
-The interest rate book essentially holds “debt capital pricing” risk.
-Does the, credit book holds default risk, then what risk doesor the capital book really hold?
-Is it really availability or non-availability of “equity” cash to do projectsWhat is the implication of the various lease-type structures and lease-type accounting treatment on the books?
+The interest rate book essentially holds “the libor capital pricing” risk.
+Does the credit book hold default risk and credit spreads or does the capital book?
+What is the implication of the various lease-type structures and lease-type accounting treatment on the books?
 Can these structures add risk to the balance sheet?

 What are the value implications between what is booked today and the agreed upon method?
 Bid Site Profiles?
 Credit valued at market?
 Is credit double counted today?

-Is it inconsistent with Enron mark to market trading strategy whereby commodity positions are marked using floating interest rates which are then hedged by the Gary Hickerson while capital positions may need locking in interest rates for fixing amortization schedule?
-How will this be affected by Operating Lease type structures?

-Is a portion of DSM value to be booked in the capital book?
-If so, how is that value decoupled?
-How is the value separated from what goes into interest rate book and credit reserves?

 Should the capital book and DSM book be combined to capture all risks or is there a clear separation?

-In addition to the capital book what are all of the sub books within DSM for which positions and risk premia need to be captured and tracked separately?

 Should a separate risk premia be booked for the efficiency/execution risks of DSM?
 Is it captured in the bid/offer spreads in the IAM curves?

 Assumptions

-Commodity Desk will be short volumes withoutbefore taking DSM projects into account.
+Commodity Desk will be short volumes without taking DSM projects into account.

 DSM Desk will be naturally long a “call swaption” on volume savings.